waylonflinn/libris/README.md

 3. Create a `script` object in your node.js code by passing your redis object and the path to your script directory to `libris`.
-4. Call any of the scripts in your directory by passing its file name to the `execute` object, along with an array of arguments to be passed to the Redis script.
+4. Call any of the scripts in your directory by passing its file name to the `execute` object, along with an array of arguments to be passed to that script.

 ## Library support

 The real strength of this module is that it allows you to create reusable functions and include them in your Redis scripts.
 To get it working create a directory named `lib` inside your `scripts` directory.
 The contents of this directory will be concatenated and prepended to every Redis script.
-They must be valid lua code.
+Just as with the scripts directory, they must be valid lua code and have a `.lua` extension.

 Here's an example of what this might look like: